-Flemming Møller, Head of Global Manufacturing Concepts at Kamstrup, and Director of Production and Innovation at DTI, Anne-Lise Høg Lejre, opens Cobot Lab at ROBOTBRAG 2019 at DTI in Odense.
+Flemming Møller, Head of Global Manufacturing Concepts at Kamstrup, and Vice President of Production and Innovation at DTI, Anne-Lise Høg Lejre, opens Cobot Lab at ROBOTBRAG 2019 at DTI in Odense.

 ROBOTBRAG set the framework for the inauguration

-The Cobot Lab was inaugurated during DTI's annual ROBOTBRAG, which this year attracted over 1,500 participants, breaking last year's attendance record of over 800 participants.
+The Cobot Lab was inaugurated during the annual Danish Robot and Automation Expo (ROBOTBRAG), which this year attracted over 1,500 participants, breaking last year's attendance record of over 800 participants.